leechseed/_setsunadev/_narratology_dir/narratology_overview_ai/_1_ORDER_OF_KEY_FIGURES_prompts_ai.md

 21. Claude Lévi-Strauss
 Provide an extensive and highly detailed overview of Claude Lévi-Strauss ontribution to Narratology focusing on his most influential work.
 Also, provide topics of interest regarding his other contributions. format in markdown as a knowledgebase entry. place in a codebox for easy copy and paste

+---

+prompt  for key figures marked 2

+1 can you elaborate, define, and contextualize the following text regarding Marie-Laure Ryan's Contributions to Narratology. please focus on the topic. use bulletpoint formatting for legibility

+2 provide a title according to the appropriate academic structure (eg ' Genette's Metalepsis Model') (eg framework, model, etc)
+3 format each title according to this template: ### Title: **Genette's Architextual Model**

+3 format for markdown and put in a codebox